LAC-Tech/website/README.md

 Markdown.
 HTML, Original Images.

-### dynamic/
+### spa/

 Javascript code, dependencies and tooling.
+Each a

 #### Dynamic/Sync